Dan has been in the HVAC industry for 23 years with experience ranging from installation and service to sales and distribution.

 The points of contact on the contactor can sometimes become dirty/charred/corroded.
 These are cleanable with some contact cleaner.
 You really don't need to soak it down too heavily, as the contact points are rather small and do not require much to clean.

-Complete Failure (Burnout):
+Complete Failure (Burnout)

 In this case, there is no repair that can be made and replacing the part is the only option.
 Be sure to check the ratings on your part and replace it with one of the same specifications.
 I know I've suggested that most units are the same, but that does not mean you shouldn't check yours to be sure.
-The only tools you will likely need is a Phillips or flathead screwdriver and perhaps a quarter-inch nut driver to replace the part with.
+The only tools you will likely need are a Phillips or flathead screwdriver and perhaps a quarter-inch nut driver to replace the part with.
 All you do after the power is off is disconnect the wires from the contactor and unscrew the feet from the unit.
 Then screw the feet on the new part back on the unit and reconnect the wires.
 You're done.

 Contactor Inside Control Panel